6 Essential Oils To Use On Your Next Self-Care Day

 Soothing, Uplifting, and Grounding

 Geranium is a fantastic scent if you want a bit of an uplift!
 I find geranium a smell that helps motivate me and helps me calm any worries or anxious thoughts.
-So, if you’re someone who is a bit more active with their self-care day and can’t sit down or relax in a sedentary position for long, this is a great scent to have diffusing around your house as you engage in your self-care rituals.
+So, if you’re a bit more active with your self-care day and can’t sit down or relax in a sedentary position for long, this is a great scent to have diffusing around your house as you engage in self-care rituals.
 Geranium is incredible for helping to calm nerves and soothe your mind and body.
-It helps reduce stress, as well as promotes grounding of emotions and frustrations.
+It helps reduce stress and promotes the grounding of emotions and frustrations.

-To use geranium, you can either use it topically or diffuse it.
-Typically you’d want to use it in a rollerball or with a carrier oil as a massage.
+Geranium can be used topically or diffused.
+Typically, you’d want to utilize it in a rollerball or with carrier oil as a massage oil.
 You can massage it anywhere you feel stress or tension.
-For diffusing, which is my preference, you can add a couple of drops to your diffuser (3-4).
+For diffusing, which is my preference, you can add a few drops to your diffuser (3-4).

 Clary Sage